mk2466/BookMyStayApp/README.md

 # Book My Stay App

 ## Overview
-This project demonstrates centralized room inventory management using Core Java.
+This project demonstrates room search functionality using centralized inventory.

-Use Case 3 replaces separate availability variables with a HashMap to manage room availability in a single place.
+Use Case 4 allows users to view available rooms without modifying system data.

 ## Concepts Used
-- HashMap
+- Read-only access
-- Encapsulation
+- Separation of concerns
-- Centralized state management
+- Validation logic

 ## How to Compile and Run
-javac UseCase3InventorySetup.java
+javac UseCase4RoomSearch.java
-java UseCase3InventorySetup
+java UseCase4RoomSearch

 ## Output
-Displays room availability and updates inventory using a centralized system.
+Displays only available rooms with their details and pricing.